CerolBrisingr/comic_sidebar/README.md

 Maybe you need a break, maybe the author needs one.
 This way you can make one :)

 ## Anything on the horizon?
-### Improved recognition
+### Improved recognition (WIP)
 Some pages don't have a parser-friendly URL scheme.
 Tracking the page name looks like a viable path to improve.
 Regular expressions might have a place as well at that point.

-### Page aliases
+### Page aliases (WIP)
 Pages move from time to time, sometimes they even jump between URLs.
 Adding tracking-URLs and removing others sounds like a good idea.

 ### Improved tags
 You can alredy define tags and search for them.
 But it would be good to be able to hide specific tags.
 E.g. set up a "complete" tag and hide those entries.

+### Reorder fixed bookmarks
+Currently they are listed in the order in which they were created.

 ### Notes
 Add some information to a ressource you're reading

 ### Ratings?
 Ok, not so sure about this.
 This sidebar will stay private so there will never be any form of gathered ranking.
+Specifically, I don't need to know which webpages you use this sidebar for and noone else does.
 But maybe you want one for yourself?
+You could still export your json-backup and upload it somewhere?